InvoiceShelf/docs/docs/install/manual.md

 ## Step 4: Add cron file

-Create a new cron file as `/etc/cron.d/invoiceshelf` wwith the followwing line:
+Create a new cron file as `/etc/cron.d/invoiceshelf` with the following line:

 ```cron
 * * * * * /usr/bin/php /path/to/your/install/artisan schedule:run >> /dev/null 2>&1